Sea Dart: Variants

 The Sea Dart Mark 2, GWS 31, (also known as Sea Dart II - not to be confused with Mod 2, above) development was cancelled in 1981.
 This was intended to allow 'off the rail' manoeuvres with additional controls added to the booster.
 The Mark 2 was reduced to Advanced Sea Dart, then Enhanced Sea Dart and finally Improved Sea Dart.

 Lightweight Sea Dart was a version with minimal changes to the missile itself, but based in a new sealed box-launcher.
 A four-box trainable launcher was developed that allowed it to be mounted to ships as small as 300 tons displacement.
 The same box and launcher could also support the Sea Eagle SL, the proposed ship-launched version of Sea Eagle.
 Guardian was a proposed land-based system of radars, control stations and the Lightweight Sea Dart proposed in the 1980s for use as a land-based air defence system for the Falkland Islands.
 Neither system was put into production.

 Withdrawal

-The Sea Dart-equipped Type 42s reached the end of their service lives, with all vessels already retired.
-They were replaced by the larger Type 45 which are armed with the Sea Viper missile system which is much more capable in the anti-air role.
-The first-of-class began sea trials in July 2007 and Daring entered service in 2009.
+The Sea Dart-equipped Type 42s were replaced by the larger Type 45, which are armed with the Sea Viper missile system, significantly more capable in the anti-air role.
+The first-of-class, Daring, entered service in 2009.